T-Anh-k4/Platformer/README.md

 ## 📌 Overview

-**PlatformerTutorial** is a 2D side-scrolling platformer game written entirely in **Java**.
+**Platformer** is a 2D side-scrolling platformer game written entirely in **Java**.
 This project is ideal for beginners who want to learn how games are built from scratch — including character movement, collision detection, tile-based maps, game loops, and more.

 Whether you're learning Java or game development fundamentals, this project is a great place to start!